 Over the last 60 years, Silicon Valley has become the country’s leader in technology and innovation, in large part thanks to its proximity to Stanford University and the pool of talent connected with it.
 In fact, former Stanford Dean of Engineering Frederick E. Terman is largely credited with launching the technology and research boom that is the trademark of the region today.

-As technology has continued to evolve, the area has become a coveted area for computer and technology professionals looking to excel in their career.
+As technology has continued to evolve, the area has become a coveted area for computer and technology professionals looking to excel in their careers.
 It’s no secret that major companies like Google, Apple, Tesla, Facebook, Pixar and Netflix — to name a few — are headquartered in Silicon Valley, as are hundreds of other startups and Fortune 1000 companies.

 For many professionals, the chance to join a company headquartered here is the ultimate professional achievement.
 However, if you aren’t prepared for life in the Valley, you might be surprised by some of the ways people do things around here.
 There are some great benefits to living and working here, but there are also some difficulties you’ll want to be aware of.
 So, before you hire movers and start packing boxes, you’ll want to consider the pros and cons of working in Silicon Valley.